NeutronGaming/ng_weaponlicense/README.md

 ## 🔄 Updates

 I DO NOT WORK ON QBCORE CURRENTLY!
 I WORK ON ESX FRAMWORK ONLY IF YOU NEED THIS CONVERTED TO QBCORE YOU WILL HAVE TO ASK SOMEONE ELSE TO DO IT FOR YOU.
 I CANNOT TEST QBCORE PROPERLY AS I DONT HAVE A TEST SERVER SETUP FOR IT YET.
 In the future on my paid releases I plan to make them for both frameworks!
 Sorry for any inconvenience!
 Any updates will be uploaded to github as I make them.
-In the future I will have a tebex and discord for support and more scripts!
 Enjoy!

 ---